 Electronic Tools

-The SSR2-RT will have a private email list (ssr2-review@icann.org) for review team members and support staff to use.
-All emails exchanged on this list will be publicly archived.
-Email communication between the review team members regarding SSR2 work should be exchanged on this list.
+The SSR2-RT has an email list (ssr2-review@icann.org) for review team members and support staff to use.
+All emails exchanged on this list are publicly archived.
+All email communication between the review team members regarding SSR2 work should be exchanged on this list.

+In exceptional circumstances, such as when required due to NDA or CDA provisions, non-public email exchanges may take place between SSR2-RT members and ICANN staff, where possible a non-confidential summary of such disussions will be posted to the public SSR2-RT mailing list.

 There will be an SSR2-RT wiki page where all relevant information about the review team and its work will be archived.